Who is a Transfer Applicant?

 You are a transfer applicant if

-- they were at a post-secondary institution accredited by one of the six regional accrediting agencies.
+• they were at a post-secondary institution accredited by the US Department of Education.

-If you have attempted fewer than 12 post-secondary college credits at the time of application, you'll apply as a transfer, but your high school information grades and test scores will be factored into the admission decision.
-You cannot be considered a first-time student once coursework has been attempted outside of high school.
+If you have attempted fewer than 12 post-secondary college credits at the time of application, you’ll apply as a transfer, but your high school information, grades, and test scores will be factored into the admission decision.
+You cannot be considered a first-time student if coursework has been attempted the fall semester after high school graduation or later.

 When to Apply